livewire/livewire/docs/uploads.md

 For these cases, Livewire exposes dedicated JavaScript functions.

-The functions exist on the JavaScript component object, which can be accessed using the convenience Blade directive: `@this`.
-If you haven't seen `@this` before, you can read more about it [here](inline-scripts).
+The functions exist on the JavaScript component object, which can be accessed using the convenience Blade directive from within your Livewire component's template: `@this`.

-// todo: haven't really thought about @this in V3

 ```html
 <script>